-The term 'Dumping' is included in the Economics edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Dumping' is included in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Dumping in economics refers to a country attempting to enforce its own firms’ predatory pricing on other nations in the context of international trade.
 It also happens if a company exports its goods to a rival nation for a price that is under the one it would charge in its own domestic market or at a lower cost than the expenses it incurs to produce the goods.
 The reason companies and nations do this is typically to build up their foreign national market share.
 Sometimes they engage in this despicable practice so they can drive away their competitors.